 The citizens from the above nations should get a visa for a nearby embassy.
-If you have any difficulties in getting visa , Heaven Himalaya team will guide you through the process.
+If you have any difficulties in getting a visa, the Heaven Himalaya team will guide you through the process.

-We classify the trip to the base camp as a moderate level trek.
+We classify the trip to the base camp as a moderate-level trek.
 One needs to walk for around six to seven hours on average for approximately twelve days.
-There are many difficulties in the trail.
+There are many difficulties in the hiking routes.
 It requires no techniques or experience for the trek, but a previous experience may be an advantage.
 Walking is peaceful, but sustaining the rising elevation can be hard sometimes.

-As the hike demands a continuance capacity, a routine exercise like walks, aerobics may help you maintain your body stamina.
-Likewise, we recommed hiking to some hilly areas for a few weeks before trek.
+As the hike demands a continuance capacity, routine exercise like walks, aerobics may help you maintain your body stamina.
+Likewise, we recommend hiking to some hilly areas for a few weeks before trek.
 Besides, you can work on your cardio and strength endurance at a gym center.

 We have the habit of not carrying any heavy bags unless it’s a long adventure journey.
 So, hiking to some nearby hills with a rucksack on your back for at least a week before the commencement of the EBC trip is commendable.

-Furthermore, training for your high altitude adventure depends on your health and physical fitness.
+Training for your high-altitude treks in Nepal depends on your health and physical fitness.
 Besides, mental preparation and a powerful will to reach the destination are what you need to have for your successful journey ahead.